 2. (Cost – Salvage Value) X Rate of Depreciation.

-Straight line method reflects the usage pattern for a given asset.
-You can use this method when there are no particular patterns for the asset to be used to during the useful life period.
+The straight-line method reflects the usage pattern for a given asset.
+You can use this method when there are no particular patterns for the asset to be used during the useful life period.

 SLN function is an inbuilt function in Excel.
 This function falls under the category of Financial Functions.
 This function can be used as a worksheet as well as a VBA function.